ProfessorX/CIS501/README.md

            * Possible applications?
 (I do not think so.
 Right now I prefer to talk more about RegEx and some IR techniques they used.
 Since their results, is funny.)

+    20131203 Lab 13:00
+        1. Figure out how to manipulate those packages.
+        2. Write shell scripts to test those fucking stuff.
+        3. Run those stuff on your workstation.
+        4. A simple note: 16:00 Group meeting with your RESEARCH partners.
+You have to make a hit, here.